opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 --------------------------
 Once the installation has been completed, you have to configure the Toonz Farm by editing some configuration files stored in the FARMROOT folder.

-The FARMROOT folder must be accessible by all the nodes that compose the Toonz Farm: the controller node, the server (rendering) nodes and the computers running Toonz.
+The FARMROOT folder must be accessible by all the nodes that compose the Toonz Farm: the controller node, the server (rendering) nodes and the computers running OpenToonz.
 This means that the drive where the FARMROOT folder is located has to be shared on the network, and the permissions for users have to be maximum, in order to give full control to any users.

 For the same reason the computer where the FARMROOT is located has to be started before all the other computers involved in the farm.